SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

       into: [ :max :node | max max: (node acceptVisitor: self) ])
 ```

-Fortunately for us, Pharo's ASTs already provide `ASTProgramNodeVisitor` a base class for our visitors, with many hooks to override in our specific subclasses.
+Fortunately for us, Pharo's ASTs already provide `OCProgramNodeVisitor` a base class for our visitors, with many hooks to override in our specific subclasses.

 ### Searching the AST for a Token

 Calculating the depth of an AST is a pretty naïve example for a visitor because we do not need special treatment per node.
-It is however a nice example to introduce the concepts, learn some common patterns, and it furthermore forced us to do some refactorings and understand a complex visitor structure.
+It is, however, a nice example to introduce the concepts, illustrate some common patterns, and it furthermore forced us to do some refactorings and understand a complex visitor structure.
 Moreover, it was a good introduction for the `OCProgramNodeVisitor` class.

 In this section, we will implement a visitor that does require a different treatment per node: a node search.
 Our node search will look for a node in the tree that contains a token matching a string.
 For the purposes of this example, we will keep it scoped to a **begins with** search, and will return all nodes it finds, in a depth-first in-order traversal.
-We leave as an exercise for the reader implementing variants such as fuzzy string search, traversing the AST in different order, and being able to provide a stream-like API to get only the next matching node on demand.
+We leave as an exercise for the reader implementing variants such as fuzzy string search, traversing the AST in different orders, and being able to provide a stream-like API to get only the next matching node on demand.

+### A New Visitor Class

 Let's then start to define a new visitor class `SearchVisitor`, subclass of `OCProgramNodeVisitor`.
 This class will have an instance variable to keep the token we are looking for.
 Notice that we need to keep the token as part of the state of the visitor: the visitor API implemented by Pharo's ASTs do not support additional arguments to pass around some extra state.
 This means that this state needs to be kept in the visitor.
 When the search matches the name of a variable or elements, we will store its name into a collection of matched node names.

+We define the class with the corresponding instance variables and initialize the collection holding the found nodes.

 ```language=smalltalk
 OCProgramNodeVisitor << #SearchVisitor